dustinpfister/blog_posts/_posts/js-javascript-alert.md

 ### 3.1 - console.log

 The console.log method is a favorite for me and many other developers, it will of course log to the javaScript console rather than log a message as an alert box.
+This makes it an all around better choice in most cases when it comes to loggin the state of things with a basic application at least in place of using javaScript alert

 ```js
 console.log('log a message');